 Our portfolio spans the realm of the world's most technologically advanced business jets, wheeled combat vehicles, command and control systems and nuclear submarines.
 We offer these through our four business groups: Aerospace, Marine Systems, Combat Systems and Technologies.

 These values inform our commitment to good corporate citizenship, sustainable business practices and community support.
 And we pride ourselves on our responsible and ethical practices, which play an important role in the communities where we live and work.

-General Dynamics will webcast its first-quarter 2021 financial results conference call on Wednesday, April 28, 2021, beginning at 9 a.m.
+General Dynamics will webcast its second-quarter 2021 financial results conference call on Wednesday, July 28, 2021, beginning at 9 a.m.
 EDT.